JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notesInputOutput.md

 ## Keywords
 Input device - allows data to be entered into a computer system for the CPU to process.
 This is needed to instruct the CPU to do something.
 For example a microphone, scanners, pressure sensors.

-Output device - allows data to be transmitted from a computer system to a user.
+Output device - allows data to be transmitted out from a computer system.
 Data is usually formatted for the user to interact with.
 For example, a speaker, a door opening, a projector.

 ## Input and output examples
 ### Optical Character Recognition